rehierl/node-tree-outliner/2-tree-of-nodes/2-6-hierarchy-of-seqs.md

 </A>
 ```

+B is entered before D.
-The next sibling of a node is subsequent to that node.
+The next sibling (D) of a node (B) is therefore subsequent to that node.

 ```
 tag soup        node tree    node sequence